 Find accredited electrical programs near you.

-When working under a journeyman or master electrician (lineman), you will learn how to assemble and erect electrical power lines and towers, frame and build wood poles, place your footing for safety, install the required hardware, insulate the wiring, and use conductors.
+An apprenticeship program will teach you the proper use of tools and equipment on the job, and many other vital aspects of the position.
+You will learn how to assemble and erect electrical power lines and towers, frame and build wood poles, place your footing for safety, install the required hardware, insulate the wiring, and use conductors.

-- Perform maintenance on energized conductors
+- To perform maintenance on energized conductors